DePINNetwork/depin-sdk/heartbeat/README.md

 slow detection, a financially motivated entity might make the decision to run a node even if they lack the wherewithal to run the node with excellent uptime.
 A worst case scenario might be a node that is turned off daily, overnight.
 Such a node would generate profit for the runner, would probably never be marked offline by the absenteeism mechanism, yet would impact consensus negatively.
-Algorand can't make progress with 1/3 of nodes offline at any given time for a nightly rest.
+DePIN Network can't make progress with 1/3 of nodes offline at any given time for a nightly rest.

 To combat this scenario, the network generates random _challenges_ periodically.
 Every